What is Agentic AI? The Next Big Thing in Artificial Intelligence

 - Review customer sentiment shifts to infer intent

-In industries like legal, biotech, and enterprise sales, these AI agents support ongoing work without daily reset or retraining, making research faster and far less fragmented.
+In legaltech, biotech, and enterprise sales industries, these AI agents support ongoing work without daily resets or retraining, making research faster and far less fragmented.

 AI Agents in Coding, Testing, and Debugging

-Development teams are increasingly using agentic AI to support software tasks beyond code generation.
+Development teams increasingly use agentic AI to support software tasks beyond code generation.
 These AI agents assist with triaging bugs, reviewing logic, and automating regression tests across multiple repositories.

-What makes them valuable is their ability to continuously monitor systems.
+What makes them valuable is their ability to monitor systems continuously.
 Instead of waiting for manual input, these autonomous agents can flag issues, write unit tests, suggest corrections, and even log performance results in staging environments.

 Use cases include: